Deltamethod/deltamethod-code-style-guide/gistfile1.md

 }
 ```

-Block's elements should be nested inside of block with an ```& ```.
+Block elements should be nested inside of block with an ``&`` shortcut.
 Same rule applies for modifiers.
-They should be nested inside of an element.
+They should be nested inside of its block/element.

 ```less
 .dm-block {